SecurityBrewery/catalyst-docs/docs/catalyst/engineer/reaction/examples/ingest_alerts.md

 # Ingest Alerts

-This example demonstrates how to ingest alerts from a webhook into a PocketBase collection.
+This example demonstrates how to ingest alerts from a webhook.

 The trigger for this example is a [webhook trigger](../trigger/webhook.md) that receives alerts from an external system.
 The webhook trigger passes a JSON event to the [Python action](../action/python.md) that contains the alert data.